 Being a new teacher can be especially overwhelming.
 Without the proper support, it’s tough to make a go of it.
 Charissa S. quit her first teaching job after just two months.
 She blames the “inadequate preparation by administration and school board for the school year, the challenging working conditions and unrealistic expectations for first-year teachers.”

-In fact, current statistics show that new teachers leave at rates of somewhere between 19% and 30% over their first five years of teaching.
-A recent study by the Learning Policy Institute shows that if a teacher receives mentoring, collaboration, and extra resources, and is part of a strong teacher network, first-year turnover is cut by more than half.
+In fact, statistics have shown that new teachers leave at rates of somewhere between 19% and 30% over their first five years of teaching.
+A study by the Learning Policy Institute shows that if a teacher receives mentoring, collaboration, and extra resources, and is part of a strong teacher network, first-year turnover is cut by more than half.
 Unfortunately, just 3% of beginning teachers receive such comprehensive support.

 The emotional stress teachers are dealing with seems to be at an all-time high.
-In fact, a national survey shows that 58 percent of classroom teachers describe their mental health as “not good.”
-And another survey confirms that nearly two-thirds feel their jobs are “always” or “often” stressful—roughly double the rates of stress experienced by the general workforce.
+In thread on twitter, teachers shared their overwhelming stress, anxiety, and uncontrollable exhaustion.
+Also, in the 2021 State of the U.S. Teacher Survey 75% of teachers reported frequent job-related stress, and 27% reported symptoms of depression.
 Working under such conditions is untenable.
 Educators cannot do their best for students when they are struggling with the physical and mental effects of stress.

 Lack of Respect